-Records show that flooding has occurred mainly in areas in the Kingsway ward of Widnes.
-Due to the potential link between different types of flooding and the need for understanding of past flood events, information on this source of flooding has been indicated in the Surface Water Management Plan.
+Records show that flooding has occurred mainly in areas in the Kingsway and Appleton wards of Widnes.
+Due to the potential link between different types of flooding and the need for understanding of past flood events, information on this source of flooding has been indicated in Halton's Surface Water Management Plan study

-6.1.5 Flooding from Canals
+2.3.6 Flooding from Canals

-Canals are artificial navigable watercourses, many of which date back to the 18th century.
-In many places they are embanked and raised above the surrounding land.
-Locks on canals help pass boat traffic up and down slopes.
-Canals are fed from reservoirs and watercourses and have overflow structures that pass water out of the canal when levels are high to lower level watercourses.
-Many of the inflow and outflow structures on canals are over 200 years old when they were designed to a 'rule of thumb'.
-In the event that a canal does fail, the height that the canal is elevated above surrounding land will affect to some degree the amount of flood hazard that could be caused by deep or fast flowing debris laden water, alongside the cause of failure.
+There are four canals within the Halton Borough study area: The Manchester Ship Canal, the Bridgewater Canal, the St Helens Canal and the Weaver Navigation.
+Many of the inflow and outflow structures on these canals are over 200 years old when they were designed to a 'rule of thumb'.
+In the event that a canal does fail resulting in a release of water, the height that the canal is elevated above surrounding land will affect to some degree the amount of flood hazard that could be caused by deep or fast flowing debris laden water, alongside the cause of failure.
 The amount of water that can escape depends on the pound length, which is the distance between two locks because the maximum volume of water that will outflow will be contained between the two locks or time taken for an operator to react to a failure to prevent further escape.
-The risk of flooding from canals is reduced by regular inspection by the Canal and River Trust or others to identify any problems with inflow and outflow structures, canal lining or embankments.
+The risk of flooding from canals is reduced by regular inspection by the owners to identify any problems with inflow and outflow structures, canal lining or embankments.